Ryin

 He lunged.

-His open hand jabbed her in the throat—right under her chin—forcing the breath from her lungs.
-She stumbled back, coughing violently, clutching at her neck.
+His open hand struck her in the throat, right beneath her chin, forcing the breath from her lungs.
+She stumbled back, coughing violently as her hands flew to her neck.

 Stars exploded behind her eyes.
 She tried to scream, but his hand was already back around her throat, squeezing.